Wondermongering/Adaptive-Resource-Allocation-System-ARAS/README.md

 # Adaptive-Resource-Allocation-System-ARAS
-ARAS is a ** is a sophisticated, concurrent project management system designed to simulate and manage complex projects with intricate resource allocation, task dependencies, and potential failure points
+ARAS is a sophisticated, concurrent project management system designed to simulate and manage complex projects with intricate resource allocation, task dependencies, and potential failure points
 ## Overview

 **ARAS** is a sophisticated, concurrent project management system designed to simulate and manage complex projects with intricate resource allocation, task dependencies, and potential failure points.
 Built using modern C++, **ARAS** leverages advanced features like multithreading, synchronization primitives, and an event-driven architecture to provide a robust and insightful model of real-world project execution.